DallanQ/sleeping_gods_3/Manual.md

 Command cost to activate the card.
 Place the command on the card when you use it.

-> The Command cost of the adventure card is located in the center of the card.
+> The Command cost of the adventure card is of hexagonal shape located in the center of the card.

 Card Type And Adventure Card Number.